tefreeman/TideTweetMetrics/test.md

   - The grid is deleted.
 - Click *Confirm*.

-## Graph Creation
+## Graph Card (and Graph Grid) Creation
 - Visit the Dashboard page.
+- Click *Grid Edit* and *Add Grid*.
+- Create a Graph Grid.
+- Click *Card Edit* and click the '+' button.
+- Select the metric you would like to examine.
+Add and delete owners as desired.
+Click *Add*.

+## Graph Card (and Graph Grid) Deletion
+- After previous steps...
 - Click *Card Edit*.
-- Create a graph.
+- Delete Graphs as desired by clicking the red 'X' button in the top right corner of a Graph Card.
 - Verify:
-  - The graph appears on Dashboard.
+  - The Graph is deleted from the Dashboard.
+- Click *Confirm* to exit Card Editing mode.
+- Click *Grid Edit*.
-- Delete the graph
+- Click the trash icon.
 - Verify:
-  - The graph is deleted.
+  - The grid is deleted.
+- Click *Confirm*.

 ## Update Metrics
 - Visit Dashboard page.